Let’s face it, home renovations can be incredibly frustrating for both you and your neighbours.

 I suggest you work with your contractors to determine the best time to complete the work ahead.
 Preferably not at times which irritate local residents.

-I am always happy to work with clients schedules when setting up their fences, however, not all contractors are that flexible.
+I am always happy to work with the client’s schedules when setting up their fences, however, not all contractors are that flexible.
 So you won’t always have this luxury, sometimes you have to fit their schedules.

 So communicating the schedule with your surrounding neighbours will allow them to plan ahead and not turn into The Hulk when the drill starts at 7am on a Sunday.